wp-plugins/search-exclude/readme.txt

 === Search Exclude ===
-Contributors: pronskiy
+Contributors: pronskiy, williamdodson, stevelock
 Tags: admin, plugin, search
 Requires at least: 3.3
-Tested up to: 3.5
+Tested up to: 4.1
-Stable tag: 1.0.2
+Stable tag: 1.2.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Exclude any post or page from the search results.
+Hide any post or page from the search results.

 == Description ==

-With this plugin you can exclude any page, post or whatever from the search results by checking off the corresponding checkbox on post/page edit page.
+With this plugin you can exclude any page, post or whatever from the WordPress search results by checking off the corresponding checkbox on post/page edit page.
+Supports quick and bulk edit.

-You can also view the list of all the items that are excluded from search on the plugin settings page.
+On the plugin settings page you can also see the list of all the items that are hidden from search.

 == Installation ==